Glossary of Terms

 Tempered Glass - Glass that has become heat treated to become more than three times stronger then annealed glass.
 Tempered brakes into small pebbles rather then jagged shards.

-Thermal Brake - an air space or insulating material which prevents the direct coupling of a cold surface to a heated surface.
+Thermal Break - an air space or insulating material which prevents the direct coupling of a cold surface to a heated surface.

 Tinted Glass - Glass other then clear.
 Typically tinted glass absorbs and blocks heat, and reduces visible light transmittance.